 Any angler fishing the flats is familiar with Buff.
 These breathable neck gaiters keep the sun off your face and neck, enabling you to fish in confidence, knowing you won’t have to deal with sunburn later.
 The CoolNet Buff has cooling technology to help stay comfortable in the hot sun.
 And it helps that this Buff features some sweet tarpon art.

-Boat Bonuses:
+Boat Bonuses

-In addition to fishing essentials, these pieces of gear specific to skiffs make the day on the water much more enjoyable.
+These pieces of gear specific to skiffs make the day on the water much more enjoyable.

 Strip and Feed Stripping Bucket